nineisten/qubicBlockchainFuturist/README.md

 ### Ambassadors(2-10)
 - Guest Engagement; Drives attendee interaction through networking, distributing Qubic-branded giveaways (e.g., tokens, merchandise), and collecting leads and building media to amplify brand visibility.
 ### Social Crew (selected from attending members)
-- Responsible for attending all events for maximum networking. works alongside of the media crew.
-Includes our "Host", "Co-Host", & "Supporting cast".
+- Responsible for attending all events for maximum networking.
+This team works alongside the media crew and includes a "Host", "Co-Host", & "Supporting cast".
 ## Plan of Action
+## Proposal Accepted
+- Immediately book the Selected Tier and all accompanying add ons.
+- followup meeting with conference reps
+- book all travel and accomodations once liquid funds become available
+- pay media crew deposit
+- send all promotional media to print
+- Confirm all team members within 48hours of acceptance

 ## Nov 3rd
 - Organizers arrive early and secure all arrangements and accommodations.
 - All non-local team members will arrive at Miami International Airport in Miami Florida.
-- 10am - 9
+- 10am - 9am
     - team checkin (arrangements will be announced ahead of event)
 - 4-5PM
     - Media Team Assembly